H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

 > collections.

-The canonical reference system is the **Legion 5 host at ★ Pax, West Virginia**, running ★ 96 Docker containers, 32/32 core fabric services operational, three PostgreSQL databases (`msjarvis` port 5433 — ★ 5,416,521 GBIM entities with `confidence_decay` metadata; `gisdb` port **5432** — ★ PostGIS, 91 GB, 501 tables,
+The canonical reference system is the **Legion 5 host at ★ Pax, West Virginia**, running ★★★★ **105 Docker containers** (April 6, 2026 confirmed live), 32/32 core fabric services operational, three PostgreSQL databases (`msjarvis` port 5433 — ★ 5,416,521 GBIM entities with `confidence_decay` metadata; `gisdb` port **5432** — ★ PostGIS, 91 GB, 501 tables, 993 ZCTA centroids, 20,593 landowner beliefs in
-993 ZCTA centroids, 20,593 landowner beliefs in `mvw_gbim_landowner_spatial`;
+`mvw_gbim_landowner_spatial`; `jarvis-local-resources-db` port 5435), ChromaDB
-`jarvis-local-resources-db` port 5435), ChromaDB at host port **8002** (`chromadata` volume, ★ **40 confirmed collections, 6,675,442 total vectors** as of March 28 full audit), and the `UltimateResponse` confirmed to include 6 active consciousness layers across a verified 99–107s end-to-end 9-phase pipeline (GPU).
+at host port **8002** (`chromadata` volume, ★★★★ **41 confirmed collections** as of April 1 full audit — Ch.
+41 §41.9), and the `UltimateResponse` confirmed to include 6 active consciousness layers across a verified 99–107s end-to-end 9-phase pipeline (GPU).

 **Goals of the test harness:**

-- Verify that all 32 core fabric services are healthy, correctly wired, and reachable at their confirmed ports within the ★ 96-container production stack.
+- Verify that all 32 core fabric services are healthy, correctly wired, and reachable at their confirmed ports within the ★★★★ 105-container production stack.
 - Confirm that the canonical 9-phase `ultimatechat` execution sequence (Chapter 17) fires completely and produces a valid 6-layer `UltimateResponse`.
-- Validate BBB 6-filter input stack (`/filter`) and truth verdict (`/truth`) behavior on both benign and adversarial inputs.
+- Validate BBB 6-filter input stack (`/filter`) and truth verdict (`/truth`) behavior on both benign and adversarial inputs. ★★★★ EthicalFilter and SafetyMonitor recalibrated April 2, 2026 — 9/9 regression, 0% FP rate.
 - Confirm that the judge pipeline BBB output guard handoff delivers a full verdict dict (not answer text only) as documented in Chapter 17 §17.4.
 - Confirm that `VERIFYANDTEST.sh` eternal watchdog produces clean reports with